 Leonhard Euler was one of the greatest mathematicians in history: not only did he produce outstanding mathematics, he produced it at an outrageous rate, publishing more than any other single mathematician before or after him.
 If quality of output multiplied by quantity of output is equal to greatness, then Euler is the greatest mathematician ever.

 His work encompassed all of mathematics, nearly all of physics, and a significant part of astronomy.
 An astonishing fraction of the total research in mathematics and the physical sciences carried out between 1730 and 1780 was solely Euler’s work.
-Although he went completely blind at the age of 64, his remarkable mathematical flow continued without interruption – in fact, it increased.
+Although he went completely blind at age 64, his remarkable mathematical flow continued without interruption – in fact, it increased.

 Leonhard Euler (pronounced “oiler”) was born on April 15, 1707 in the city of Basel, Switzerland.
 His mother was Marguerite Brucker and his father was Paul Euler.
 Leonhard was the eldest of their four children.